mitch2be/fetch-take-home-project/README.md

 # Focus Areas: What specific areas of the project did you prioritize?
 Why did you choose to focus on these areas?

 I focused on clean, modular code that scales.
-I believe is the foundation to a great app.
+I believe that is the foundation to a great app.

 # Time Spent: Approximately how long did you spend working on this project?
 How did you allocate your time?

 About 3 - 3.5 hours.

-50% of my time for ensuring clean and scalable code with modules 25% of my time on the UI, error handling and async tasks 25% on tests
+- 50% of my time for ensuring clean and scalable code with modules
+- 25% of my time on the UI, error handling and async tasks
+- 25% on tests

 # Trade-offs and Decisions: Did you make any significant trade-offs in your approach?

+With more time
-With more time, adding light and dark mode
+- adding light and dark mode
-Better UI design
+- Better UI design
-I would add localization into the app with more time
+- I would add localization into the app with more time

 # Weakest Part of the Project: What do you think is the weakest part of your project?